 If you’ve been failing to see the silver lining lately, you’re not alone.

-In recent months, positivity and general optimism have taken a hit as we all face uncertainties and new challenges in every part of our lives.
-This sense of unease has shifted the way that we’re communicating with each other, with optimism taking a back seat and informative dialogue forging ahead.
+Over the course of the pandemic, positivity and general optimism took a hit as we all faced uncertainties and new challenges in every part of our lives.
+This sense of unease at times shifted the way we were communicating with each other, with optimism taking a back seat and informative dialogue forging ahead.

-Insights from Grammarly’s tone detector show that an optimistic tone in people’s writing has dropped considerably since the COVID-19 outbreak began.
-While times may be difficult, there is still an opportunity to instill hope through our communication.
+While times have been difficult, there is still an opportunity to instill hope through our communication.

-In truth, seeing the glass as half full is even more imperative in the face of adversity.
-Here are 5 positive phrases that will infuse your daily communication with an optimistic tone and an uplifting message.
+In truth, seeing the glass as half full can be helpful in the face of adversity.
+Here are five positive phrases that will infuse your daily communication with an optimistic tone and an uplifting message.

 1 How can I help?